Harib0475/code_sherpas_account_data_test_task/README.md

 # Bank Account

 This is a Django REST API for managing bank accounts and transactions.
-The project includes endpoints for creating accounts, depositing, withdrawing, transferring money, and retrieving transaction histories.
+The project includes endpoints for creating accounts, customers, depositing, withdrawing, transferring money, and retrieving transaction histories.
 Swagger documentation is provided for easy testing and interaction with the API.

 ## Features